 - Forest (Klein Bonaire)

 - Hands Off (Klein Bonaire)

 Oh!
-And for all our certified nitrox divers, Captain Don’s Habitat is the only resort on the island to offer medical grade nitrox.
+And for all our certified Nitrox divers, the resorts on the island offer Nitrox.

 Bonaire takes pride in being one of the world’s most beautiful treasures, which is why it’sdetermined to protect its natural resources.
 All of the waters surrounding Bonaire and the uninhabited Klein Bonaire or “Little Bonaire” have been named Marine Parks since 1979.
 To maintain and preserve the natural environment spearfishing and reef anchoring are strictly prohibited.
 Collecting seashells, sea fans, sand and any type of coral are also against the law.